glamboyosa/ionic-test/README.md

 tru server -t
 ```

+> **Note** if you would prefer to use ngrok instead of LocalTunnel, remove the `-t` from the above command, and in another Terminal run the command `ngrok http 8080`.

 This will start a local development server and create a tunnel so that your phone application can communicate with the API.

-The `LocalTunnel` URL provided, copy this and update the following values with this URL:
+With the `LocalTunnel` URL (or ngrok URL) provided, copy this value and update the `BASE_URL` value found within `src/pages/Home.tsx`.

-- `src/Home.tsx` has a constant called `BASE_URL`, add the value here.

 To start the Ionic app , first install dependencies via: